Kihagyás

 • Visual Studio 2022

-The latest version of Visual Studio should be installed.
+It is recommended to install the latest version of Visual Studio.
 The Community Edition, Professional and Enterprise versions are also suitable.
 The Community Edition is free and can be downloaded from the Microsoft website.
-The Professional is paid, but it is also available free of charge to students of the university (on the website, as part of the Azure Dev Tools for Teaching programme).
+The Professional is paid, but it is also available free of charge to students of the university (on the website https://azureforeducation.microsoft.com/devtools, as part of the Azure Dev Tools for Teaching programme).

 Visual Studio Class Diagram support